Oran-123/Cheap-Chopping-Chops/README.md

 ![hero-image](assets/images/readme/hero-image-readme.png)

+### About Us Section

+The about us section gives a brief overview of the brand, its goals and the owner.

+### Price List

+The price list section includes a list of services and their associated prices

 ### Gallery tiles

 * The gallery section includes rectangular tyles with images that display example hair cuts that were submitted by customers